-My wife and I were lying in bed the other night, and suddenly we began hearing a loud knocking noise coming from the kitchen — more specifically, from the freezer compartment of our 14-year-old refrigerator.
+My wife and I were lying in bed one night, and suddenly we began hearing a loud knocking noise coming from the kitchen — more specifically, from the freezer compartment of our 14-year-old refrigerator.

 The end was near.

 It’s not like I didn’t see it coming.
-I’ve personally replaced the ice-maker in this refrigerator twice — thanks, YouTube! — and had an appliance repairman fix it twice, at a couple of hundred bucks a pop.
-This refrigerator even starred in the following Money Talks News story back in 2013:
+I had personally replaced the ice-maker in this refrigerator twice — thanks, YouTube! — and had an appliance repairman fix it twice, at a couple of hundred bucks a pop.

 I’d finally had enough.
 I needed to replace it, and fast, since it could give up the ghost at any minute and spoil everything — literally.
 I honestly wasn’t sure it would make it through the day.

 Here’s how I went about shopping for and buying a new refrigerator, step by step: